shazm12/Ai-based-Ecommerce-web-app/CONTRIBUTING.md

 Then you are set to work with my project 🎉

-I have made a dummy test account for to login - Username - test
+I have made a dummy test account for to login :- Username - test,
 Password  - 1234